joshuaeckroth/cinf401-website/cookbook/data-sources.markdown

 More information may be found [here](https://code.google.com/p/googleclusterdata/).
 The data is downloaded using Google's `gsutil` tool, as described in [this document](https://docs.google.com/file/d/0B5g07T_gRDg9Z0lsSTEtTWtpOW8/edit).

 We might look at these data when we learn about Hadoop.

+## GitHub Archive

+GitHub provides a continuous stream of events from its millions of hosted projects.
+Look at their [overview page](https://www.githubarchive.org/) for details.

 ## Million Songs